whmii/SuperDry-mixture/README.md

-# Zongzi 粽子
+# SuperDry

-Zongzi is a boilerplate workflow for Mixture.io with Autoprefixer!
+SuperDry is a boilerplate workflow for Mixture.io with Autoprefixer!
 Incorporated modules include structure from Sassaparrilla and Normalize as well as an abstraction Foundation 4 (soon to be 5) mixin-based media quires and grid system.
 Also

-Zongzi also contains ResponsiveSlides.js for a quick slide-show implementation.
+SuperDry also contains ResponsiveSlides.js for a quick slide-show implementation.
 Because who doesn't love a slideshow.

-Zongzi is not designed to be a tight and focused implementation that can be rapidly built upon and scaled.
+SuperDry is not designed to be a tight and focused implementation that can be rapidly built upon and scaled.
 Stylesheets are `3kb` minified.

-Might rename this Garrett or SuperDry.

 ## Components

-Component=factor+ratio
+Component = factor + ratio

 ### Factor